ZetaPhase/ZetaMachina/README.md

 # ZetaMachina
-ZetaMachina is a simple R-Based Machine Learning Tutorial.
+ZetaMachina is a simple R-Based Machine Learning Tool also using R Shiny for web developmenet

 #### Machine Learning Tutorial in R